Pikes Peak Highway

 The Pikes Peak Highway is a 19 mi toll road that runs from Cascade, Colorado to the summit of Pikes Peak in El Paso County, at an altitude of 14115 ft.
 It is at least partially open year-round, up to the altitude where snow removal becomes excessively difficult.

-The rate structure varies depending on time of year and ranges from $10 per adult and $5 per child throughout winter up to $50 per carload (5 passengers or fewer) with discounts on additional passengers.
+The toll structure varies depending on time of year, with prices charged per person, $18 per adult and $8 per child, as of May 2025.